 In previous Ubuntu 22.04 and earlier, there’s a ‘Local Network Share‘ option when you right-clicking on a folder.
 With it, user can easily install and setup a shared folder via a few mouse clicks.

-The option is on longer available in Ubuntu 22.10.
+The option is no longer available in Ubuntu since 22.10.
 However, it’s still easy to setup network share via an extension for Nautilus (the default file manager).

 sudo apt install nautilus-share

-After installation, you may also run nautilus -q command to quit Nautilus to apply the extension.
+After installation, also run command nautilus -q to quit Nautilus to apply the extension.

 2. Start sharing a folder